peteroupc/peteroupc.github.io/graphics.md

 ### Button and border styles for classic interfaces

 See [**"Traditional User-Interface Graphics"**](https://peteroupc.github.io/classic-wallpaper/docs/uielements.html) for a challenge on writing computer code (released to the public domain or under the Unlicense) to draw button and border styles for classic graphical user interfaces.

-<a id=Survey_of_polygon_and_memory_usage_in_1990s_3_D_games></a>

-### Survey of polygon and memory usage in 1990s 3-D games

-To buttress the suggestions in the [**specification on classic graphics**](#Graphics_Challenge_for_Classic_Style_Games), given earlier in this page, it would be of interest to measure the number of triangles or polygons per frame and graphics memory usage (for a given resolution and frame rate) actually achieved on average by 3-D video games in the mid- to late 1990s.
-Such information is hard to find and is often anecdotal.[^56]

-In this sense, theoretical performance of game consoles, computers, or video cards (for example, "console X can render up to Y triangles per second") is less useful than the average performance of video games on those consoles or computers (for example, "game X shows up to Y polygons at a time at Z frames per second" or "scenes in game X have Y triangles on average" or "game X uses Y bytes of memory while running on Windows 98").

 <a id=Sound_bank_development_guide></a>